-with the resulting images being presented as new positive samples.
-Greater rotations are not considered to allow the cascade classifier to learn the shadow under the ball.
-So in summary, each positive sample that the user provides is extended to a total of 10 positive samples, as shown in Fig. 3.
+considered to allow the cascade classifier to learn the shadow under the ball.
+So in summary, each positive sample that the user provides is extended to a total of 10 positive samples, shown for example in Fig. 3, where the original sample is the leftmost.
 With a set of about 400 positive and 700 negative samples that are gathered directly from the robot camera and with 20 weak classifiers, training takes approximately 10 hours.

 As demonstrated in Fig. 4, the described approach can detect balls with very few false positives, even in environments cluttered with white and with varying lighting conditions.
-In our experiments, we found that this approach can detect the FIFA size 4 ball up to four meters away.
+In our experiments, we found that this approach can detect the FIFA size 4 ball up to 4 meters away.
 An interesting result is that our approach can find the ball in undistorted and distorted images with the same classifier.
-A full set of generalized Haar wavelet features [21] was tested on the same data set, and although the result was comparable, the training time was about 10 times slower than for the HOG descriptor.
-A Local Binary Patterns (LBP) feature classifier [22] was implemented in another comparative test, but the ball detection results were poor.
+A full set of generalized Haar wavelet features [20] was tested on the same data set, and although the result was comparable, the training time was about 10 times slower than for the HOG descriptor.
+A Local Binary Patterns (LBP) feature classifier [21] was implemented in another comparative test, but the ball detection results were poor.